-(5) The administrator of a center shall request updated BCII and FBI criminal records checks if an employee leaves the center's employment and is then rehired.
+(5) The administrator of a center shall request updated BCI and FBI criminal records checks if an employee leaves the center's employment and is then rehired.

-(6) Administrators may include an FBI criminal records check in addition to the BCII criminal records check every four years.
+(6) Administrators may include an FBI criminal records check in addition to the BCI criminal records check every five years.

-(I) If the criminal records check results indicate that an employee has a conviction under division (A)(8) or (A)(9) of section 109.572 or division (A)(1) of section 5104.09 of the Revised Code, the center administrator shall immediately release the person from employment until the administrator determines and documents that the person meets the standards for rehabilitation in this rule and the center chooses to employ the person.
+(I) If the criminal records check results indicate that an employee has a conviction or guilty plea for an offense listed in division (A)(5) of section 109.572 of the Revised Code, the center administrator shall immediately release the person from employment until the administrator determines and documents that the person meets the standards for rehabilitation in this rule and the center chooses to employ the person.
 It is the employee's responsibility to provide all information to verify that he or she meets the standards for rehabilitation in this rule.

 (J) An applicant, employee, owner or administrator of a child care center who has a prohibited offense shall meet the following standards for rehabilitation:

 (1) Where the offense was a misdemeanor, at least three years have elapsed from the date the person was fully discharged from imprisonment, probation or parole in regard to the conviction.
 A person who has had his or her record of misdemeanor conviction sealed by a court pursuant to section 2953.32 of the Revised Code shall be considered to have met this condition.
 If the offense was a felony, at least ten years have elapsed since the person was fully discharged from imprisonment, probation or parole.

 (2) The victim of the offense was not one of the following: